Previous dayApril 15, 2026Next day

 4.8 km---✓ ReviewedUSGS →

-On April 15, 2026 at 22:16 UTC, a magnitude 2.2 earthquake struck 16 km SE of Silver Springs, Nevada.
-This event falls inside the aftershock decay of a nearby magnitude 3.3 earthquake that occurred about 5 hours earlier.
+Seismographs logged a magnitude 2.2 earthquake 16 km SE of Silver Springs, Nevada with origin time 22:16 UTC on April 15, 2026.
+It arrived roughly 5 hours after a larger magnitude 3.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of just 4.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 39.320°N, -119.081°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 39.320°, -119.081°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15